skaman82/u360gts-ctrl/build_notes_u360.md

 Solder the wires of the OLED PCB to the slipring directing to the top of the PCB in a slight bow.

+You can use some hot glue to fix the slipring wires to the pcb as the are fragile and they break easily at the solder joints

 ![OLED to slipring](images/OLED_SLIPRING.jpg)
 ![BODY](images/BODY_OPEN.jpg)